-Applicants may indicate up to six course preferences, and will be reviewed for admissions to each course separately, in order of the applicant’s course preferences.
+Applicants may indicate up to six course preferences.
+Applicants will be reviewed for admissions to each course separately, and in order of their course preferences.

 To maximize the accessibility of our classes, no previous formal experience in the arts is necessary to apply.